sagemathinc/cocalc/notes/aug2013-push.md

     - make the split screen position user-movable
     - pdf embed: only update on resize
     - pdf embed: doesn't display initially
+    - way to select *which* opened file to use when editing a multi-file latex doc...

 ---